dlemvigh/IronmanReact/README.md

 # IronmanReact
-Ironman training log app, with some competitive elements
+Ironman training log app, with some competitive elements.